C1nderC0ated/DCX-neo/README.md

 <img width="224" height="117" alt="image" src="https://github.com/user-attachments/assets/36b493c2-fd83-4c39-a224-6f3d3a6d60d3" />

-DCX neo is a Windows batch (`.bat`) front-end for **ADB** that bundles a large collection of Android performance, battery and diagnostic tweaks behind a simple text menu.
-Instead of typing dozens of `adb shell` commands by hand, you pick options from a menu and DCX neo runs the right commands for you.
+DCX neo is a Windows batch (`.bat`) front-end for **ADB**.
+Instead of typing dozens of `adb shell` commands by hand, you pick options from a text menu and DCX neo runs the right performance, battery and diagnostic tweaks for you.

 > **Developed by AnOrmaluser12 · Updated by S1nt3r**